parallax background

 REPRESENTING ISLANDS

-Rethinking Identities, Mobilities, and Relations in Island Research
+Rethinking Identities, Mobilities, and Relations in Island research

 This project examines how islands are represented and islandness is produced by researchers.
 Current research designs as well as research perspectives and positionalities are reflected and analyzed.
 Epistemically and methodologically, scholars face the challenge of countering the dominance of external perspectives on islands with an insular internal view while at the same time not essentializing the island nor reproducing Western perspectives.
 To avoid producing another layer of a colonial view, this project aims to critically reflect on how islands are represented in our research, which theoretical concepts are referred to, what knowledge is produced by applying them, and how the researcher’s own position within the field can be reconsidered.